joshchew24/notes/FNH 355/UNICEF Conceptual Framework on the Determinants of Maternal and Child Nutrition.md

 ### Norms
 - positive norms: gender, cultural, and social actions
 ## Underlying Determinants
+- food and nutrition services and practices available to children and women in their households, communities, and environments
 ### Food
 - comprises age-appropriate, nutrient-rich foods
 - includes breastmilk and complementary foods for children in the first two years of life